kumartushar/zookeeper-platform/README.md

 which enables highly reliable distributed coordination.
 Learn more about ZooKeeper on <http://zookeeper.apache.org>.

-This cookbook focuses on deploying a Zookeeper cluster via Chef on *systemd* managed distributions.
+This cookbook focuses on deploying a Zookeeper cluster via Chef.

 Requirements
 ------------